-HW's will be assigned some will be collected for grading.
+HW's will be assigned and some special assignments will be collected for grading.
 Website will provide solutions to many problems two lessons after they are assigned.
-However, it is to your advantage to do THE HOMEWORK PROBLEMS since similar problems will appear on the exams and final exam.
+However, it is to your advantage to do it since similar problems will appear on the exams and final exam.